 ICA's know-how and expertise are available to everyone, and its diverse structure ensures the association's relevance to a multitude of interests.
 ICA includes 25 Divisions and Interest Groups, each representing a special subfield in the study of communication.
 Despite special interests, we view our field as a coherent discipline in which all different aspects of communication are linked by common processes, structures, theories, and methods.

 ICA communicates within the association and with others interested in our field through various channels.
-The association publishes five major, peer-reviewed journals: Journal of Communication, Communication Theory, Human Communication Research, the Journal of Computer-Mediated Communication, and Communication, Culture, and Critique, as well as the Communication Yearbook.
+The association publishes five major, peer-reviewed journals: Journal of Communication, Communication Theory, Human Communication Research, the Journal of Computer-Mediated Communication, and Communication, Culture, and Critique; as well as the Communication Yearbook.
 Members receive a monthly electronic newsletter.
-ICA holds an annual conference--the next scheduled for London, England, in June 2013--at which hundreds of research papers are presented and over 2,000 scholars from all over the world participate.
+ICA holds an annual conference (the next scheduled for Seattle, US, in May 2014) at which hundreds of research papers will be presented and over 2,000 scholars from all over the world will participate.
 We recognize outstanding contributions to the field through awards and fellowship programs.

-Our members-only section provides a worldwide membership directory, full archives of ICA journals, current issues of the ICA Newsletter, and other information of particular interest to our members.
-Feel free to browse the electronic world of ICA.
+The members-only section of our website provides a searchable worldwide membership directory, full archives of ICA journals, and of the ICA Newsletter, and other information of particular interest to our members.
 ICA Executive Director Michael Haley and other members of the ICA staff will be happy to answer your inquiries and help you in any way they can.
-If you would like to contact me personally, you can e-mail me at the U of California - Santa Barbara, email@example.com.
+If you would like to contact me personally, you can e-mail me at Université libre de Bruxelles (Brussels, Belgium): email@example.com.

 Thank you for your interest in ICA and all the best.